-While CVD is prevalent in older people, evidence for risk reduction by lipid management is limited in this group.
+While CVD is prevalent in older people, evidence for risk reduction by lipid management is.
 It appears that the most important means to reduce CVD in older people would be through earlier risk reduction.
 Subgroup analysis of major statin trials have been performed to determine if there is a differential outcome among different age groups.

-In JUPITER and in HOPE-3, post hoc analyses demonstrated equivalent CVD risk reduction in participants older or younger than 70 years.
-In the 4S study, participants >65 years had a similar risk reduction to younger participants.
+In JUPITER and in HOPE-3, post hoc analyses demonstrated equivalent CVD risk reduction in participants older or younger than 70 years.172 In the 4S study, participants >65 years had a similar risk reduction to younger participants.
 In the HPS study, the risk reduction was similar in age groups <65 years, 65-70 and >70 years.
 Similar results were found in LIPID, CARE and TNT.

-PROSPER (Prospective Study of Pravastatin in the Elderly at Risk) included participants from Scotland, Ireland and the Netherlands, aged 70-82 years with CVD, or at high risk for CVD and compared pravastatin 40 mg versus placebo.
-156 The prevalence of diabetes ranged from 6.9% - 14.7%.
-156 CVD outcomes were reduced in the statin group (hazard ratio 0.80) but there was no reduction seen for stroke or in all-cause mortality.
-156
+PROSPER (Prospective Study of Pravastatin in the Elderly at Risk) included participants from Scotland, Ireland and the Netherlands, aged 70-82 years with CVD, or at high risk for CVD and compared pravastatin 40 mg versus placebo.173 The prevalence of diabetes ranged from 6.9% - 14.7%.173 CVD outcomes were reduced in the statin group (hazard ratio 0.80) but there was no reduction seen for stroke or all-cause mortality.173

-In the SAGE trial (Studies Assessing Goals in the Elderly) (n=893), pravastatin 40 mg was compared with atorvastatin 80 mg.157 Participants had baseline ambulatory (Holter) ECG monitoring for 48 hours and were included in the study if they had ≥1 episode of myocardial ischaemia lasting ≥3 minutes.
+In the SAGE trial (Studies Assessing Goals in the Elderly) (n=893), pravastatin 40 mg was compared with atorvastatin 80 mg.174 Participants had baseline ambulatory (Holter) ECG monitoring for 48 hours and were included in the study if they had ≥ 1 episode of myocardial ischaemia lasting ≥ 3 minutes.
 The primary outcome was an absolute change in the duration of myocardial ischaemia from baseline to 12 months.
 In both the pravastatin and atorvastatin groups a reduction in ischaemia was seen and both regimes were equally effective.
-In addition, the atorvastatin group had lower all-cause mortality (HR 0.33) and a non-significant trend towards reduction in CVD.157
+In addition, the atorvastatin group had lower all-cause mortality (HR 0.33) and a non-significant trend towards reduction in CVD.174

-A CTT analysis of statin therapy at different ages found evidence of benefit in those aged >75 years.
-The benefit was greater in those with pre-existing vascular disease and there was a trend towards smaller proportional risk reduction in major vascular events with increasing age.
-This meta-analysis included 28 trials and 186,854 participants, 8% of whom were aged >75 years.
+A CTT analysis of statin therapy at different ages found evidence of benefit in those aged >75 years.175 The benefit was greater in those with pre-existing vascular disease and there was a trend towards smaller proportional risk reduction in major vascular events with increasing age.
+This metaanalysis included 28 trials and 186,854 participants, 8% of whom were aged >75 years.

-There may however be an inherent bias in this meta-analysis and indeed in most studies and other post-hoc analyses as people with frailty, e.g. with dementia or multiple comorbidities, would be unlikely to be recruited to these trials in the first place.
-The older group of participants included may therefore represent the healthier and possibly more engaged cohorts.
-The meta-analysis found that the older participants included in the studies were less likely to be smokers and in the older participants, baseline LDL cholesterol levels were lower.
-158 categorise older people into: stable elderly, those with organ failure and end of life.
-With regard to lipid management, they advise continuing statins in people aged >75 years and only to consider statin initiation following discussion of risk and benefit.14
+There may be an inherent bias in this meta-analysis, and indeed in most studies and other post-hoc analyses, as people with frailty would be unlikely to be recruited.
+The participants included may represent the healthier and more engaged cohorts.
+In support of this theory, the meta-analysis found that older participants included in the studies were less likely to be smokers and had lower baseline LDL cholesterol levels.175

 Statin interactions are important to consider in this age group.
-The ESC/EAS guidelines advise initiation of statins in people older than 75 years if they are considered to be at high risk, starting at a low dose and titrating up cautiously.
-The KDIGO guidelines do not have an upper age limit for treatment recommendations.
-With regard to glycaemic management, ADA guidelines further
+The ESC/EAS guidelines advise initiation of statins in people older than 75 years if they are considered to be at high risk, starting at a low dose and titrating up cautiously.16 The KDIGO guidelines do not have an upper age limit for treatment recommendations.46 With regard to glycaemic management, ADA guidelines further categorise older people into: stable elderly, those with organ failure and, end of life.
+With regard to lipid management, they advise continuing statins in people aged >75 years and only to consider statin initiation following discussion of risk and benefit.14